 AUTONOMOUS WAR PREVENTION SECURITY PREPAREDNESS SYSTEMS (2022) – ensures that security preparedness is implemented and always funded, to protect from all possible inflection points of any possibilities of BIOLOGICAL WAR, CHEMICAL WAR, or NUCLEAR WAR, including by providing all security gear, sanitation and cleaning products, inoculations, and containment infrastructure, IRREVOCABLY DEFINED, IMPLICITLY DEFINED, PERMANENTLY DEFINED, PEACEFULLY DEFINED.

-AUTONOMOUS ARTIFICIAL INTELLIGENCE WARFARE PREVENTION SECURITY SYSTEMS (2022) – ensures that domestic and foreign organizations do not have any capabilities to hack into any ARTIFICIAL INTELLIGENCE systems or any ARTIFICIAL INTELLIGENCE programs, including, however not limited for any purposes to conduct warfare towards any nation using space weapons or by using any other military weapon, or by using the legal system, or by using any type of data cross correlation system, IRREVOCABLY DEFINED, IMPLICITLY DEFINED, PERMANENTLY DEFINED, PEACEFULLY DEFINED.

 AUTONOMOUS LEGAL WARFARE PREVENTION SECURITY SYSTEMS (2022) – ensures that there are no violations of privacy regulations, including, however not limited to HEALTH INSURANCE PORTABILITY AND ACCOUNTABILITY ACT (HIPAA) 45 CFR § 403.812 violations, or the FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA) 20 U.S.C. § 1232g; 34 CFR Part 99 violations, that would compromise THE LEGAL SYSTEM or THE LEGAL ENVIRONMENT, that would allow LEGAL WARFARE towards someone originating from either their own thought speech or their own typed, written, or spoken, or conveyed thoughts towards others, even organizationally through any type of organizational legal warfare, to occur, IRREVOCABLY DEFINED, IMPLICITLY DEFINED, PERMANENTLY DEFINED, PEACEFULLY DEFINED.

-AUTONOMOUS GLOBAL WAR PREVENTION SYSTEMS (2022) – prevents all way from occurring by studying how various nations are planning warfare and stops it at GLOBAL SECURITY CENTERS through GLOBAL SECURITY DATA CENTERS around the world, to ensure that war planning never takes off, and that all war plans are defeated, logically and technologically, so that war planning is only for security so that war does not occur.
-These systems should also prevent incidents such as GLOBAL WARFARE, GLOBAL SECURITY CHALLENGES, GLOBAL SECURITY COMPROMISES, and DOOMSDAY, by studying how issues like space weapons and weapons of mass destruction would affect large amounts of the human population, and securing weapons of mass destruction from the public, and always ensuring that everyone in power around the world knows when there is a security problem relating to weapons of mass destruction, so such security problems do not occur, IRREVOCABLY DEFINED, IMPLICITLY DEFINED, PERMANENTLY DEFINED, PEACEFULLY DEFINED.

 AUTONOMOUS OFFENSIVE-WARFARE PREVENTION SYSTEMS (2022) – prevents all offensive uses of MIND CONTROL SYSTEMS or MIND CONTROL or MIND CONTROL TECHNOLOGY and SPACE WEAPONS CODE and all other types of war crimes that do not strictly defend the nation only from terrorism acts or offensive war acts that are IN PROGRESS.
 Examples would be the MISUSE of MIND CONTROL SYSTEMS or MIND CONTROL or MIND CONTROL TECHNOLOGY to slander CRYPTONYM[:PATRICK:] to make CRYPTONYM[:INVENTOR:] appear like a terrorist or a war criminal or a war actor in INTELLIGENCE FILES, and then conducting war crimes towards them, which would be considered an offensive use of MIND CONTROL SYSTEMS or MIND CONTROL or MIND CONTROL TECHNOLOGY, followed by offensive usage of SPACE WEAPONS CODE against CRYPTONYM[:INVENTOR:] for an example simply because they were undesirable based on the political views of whomever is in power, currently, whereas a democracy allows people to oppose other people’s points of view, to hold them to the political griddle iron, to force them to change course by forcing them to change their policies so their policies improve people’s lives, rather than causing detriment towards their lives due to their political views.